rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 ### 13.6.1 Compiling Static Methods

-Java supports _static_ methods, these are methods belongig to a class, not the instances of the class.
+Java supports _static_ methods, these are methods belonging to a class, not the instances of the class.
 They have no `this` parameter.

 They are compiled exactly like normal top-level procedures: